chef-boneyard/chef-web-docs-2016/step_manage_server_hosted/step_manage_server_hosted_client_private_key_regenerate_hosted.rst

    .. image:: ../../images/step_manage_server_hosted_client_private_key_regenerate_hosted.png

    Your new private key will start downloading.
 Save this key!
-There is no way for |opscode| to recover the key if you lose it, though you can generate a new key again.
+There is no way for |company_name| to recover the key if you lose it, though you can generate a new key again.